perplexityjeff/PowerShell-ISE-Solarized-Theme/README.md

 Open PowerShell ISE, then go to **Tools -> Options -> Manage Themes -> Import** and select the downloaded ps1xml theme from here :)

+**Be warned as some people may not like that both the Console and Scripting pane will be edited**

 ## Source

 I used the great theme collection of Marzme at https://github.com/marzme/PowerShell_ISE_Themes